rilldata/rill/docs/docs/reference/connectors/slack.md

 with a corresponding bonus like passing a token as an environment variable.

 Slack connector can send notifications to channels, direct messages, and via webhooks.
-All of these methods require a Slack application to be added to your workspace.
+All of these methods require a Slack application to be created and configured with the necessary scopes.
-Rill Data has a Slack application named "Rill Data" (__coming soon__), but one can also [create](https://api.slack.com/start/quickstart) their own Slack application and use it to send notifications.
+Follow the [Slack documentation](https://api.slack.com/start/quickstart) to create a Slack application and configure it depending on notification type you want to use: channels, direct messages, or webhooks.

 ### Slack channels